rakhimov/scram/README.rst

 If there are dependency issues, the CMake output should guide with errors.
 CMake can be used directly without the python script to configure the build.

-There default installation directory is the user's .local.
+If not specified, the installation directory might be the user's *.local* or */usr/*.
 The default linkage is dynamic; however, tests are statically linked against GoogleTest.

 .. code-block:: bash